appbaseio/reactivesearch/content/docs/reactivesearch/vue-searchbox/searchcomponent.md

 ---
 title: 'SearchComponent API Reference'
 meta_title: 'Documentation for SearchComponent'
-meta_description: '`SearchComponent` component represents a search component that can be used to build different kinds of search components.'
+meta_description: '`SearchComponent` component represents a search component that can be used to bind a UI component with different kinds of search queries (term, range, geo, search).'
 keywords:
-    - react-searchbox
+    - vue-searchbox
     - search library
     - elasticsearch
 sidebar: 'docs'
-nestedSidebar: 'react-searchbox-reactivesearch'
+nestedSidebar: 'vue-searchbox-reactivesearch'
 ---

 ## How does it work?

-`SearchComponent` component represents a search component that can be used to build different kinds of search components.
+`SearchComponent` component represents a search component that can be used to bind a UI component with different kinds of search queries (term, range, geo, search).'
 It uses the [SearchComponent](docs/reactivesearch/searchbase/overview/searchcomponent/) class from [SearchBase](docs/reactivesearch/searchbase/overview/QuickStart/) to integrate the UI components with Elasticsearch.
 Some of the use-cases are:

 -   a category filter component,
 -   a search bar component,